wzirui/guided-neural-style/README.md

 ## Forthcoming
 - transfering regional styles from multiple style sources
-- discussion about some details
+- discussion about some details and bad results

 ## Requirements
 ### Dependencies